What is BlueCheck and How it Helps Clinicians Enhance Patient Care

 Internal Studies under a worst case scenario have shown that any blue color on teeth is removed by action of saliva within 6 hours.

-• Unlike other caries or plaque detection devices, if BlueCheck has colored a patient’s lips and gums during application, the color is removed by rinsing with water and/or the use of SLS-containing toothpaste.
+• Unlike other caries or plaque detection devices, if BlueCheck has colored a patient’s lips and gums during application, the color is removed by rinsing with water and/or the use of SLS-containing toothpaste and normal saliva activity.

 • If spills do occur, immediate washing with soap and water will reduce the extent of any staining.
 For spills on surfaces, use absorbent paper or cloth to collect the material, then wash with soap and water.